Lab members

 My expertise is multidisciplinary, ranging from RNA biology to chromatin 3D architecture, stem cells and cancer.

-After more than two decades abroad ( at Columbia University and Weill Cornell Medical College in New York) I am looking forward to establish my research group at the Italian Institute of Technology!
+After more than two decades abroad ( at Columbia University and Weill Cornell Medical College in New York) I have established in 2023 my research group at the Italian Institute of Technology!

 Post-Doctoral fellow